caseymullineaux/parking_sensor/README.md

    - Green zone: Far 2/3 of the distance range (calculated as: stopDistance + range × 2/3 to maxDistance)
    - Yellow zone: Close 1/3 of the distance range (stopDistance to yellow threshold)
    - Red: All LEDs solid red when at or below stopDistance
+5. **Auto-Shutoff**: When vehicle parks at stop distance, LEDs remain red for 2.5 minutes then automatically turn off to save power.
+Timer resets if vehicle moves away
-5. **Web Configuration**: Real-time distance display and simple threshold adjustment via WiFi portal - only configure stop and max distance, color zones calculate automatically
+6. **Web Configuration**: Real-time distance display and simple threshold adjustment via WiFi portal - only configure stop and max distance, color zones calculate automatically

 ## Installation in Garage